-The way MileMeter works is pretty simple.
+The way MileMeter worked was pretty simple.
 You can get a quote online.
 Once approved, you buy one to six thousand miles every six months.
 If you go over your miles, you can log in to your account and buy excess miles.
-And if you don’t use all your miles, you can credit them to your next purchase of miles, subject to MileMeter’s minimum earned premium of 1000 miles per six months.
+And if you don’t use all your miles, you can credit them to your next purchase of miles, subject to MileMeter’s minimum earned premium of 1,000 miles per six months.

-So how does MileMeter track your miles?
+So how did MileMeter track your miles?
 You submit a photo of your odometer that includes your driver’s license in the photo.
-Low tech, to be sure, but it avoids privacy concerns some have with technology that uses GPS and the like to track how far you’ve driven.
+Low tech, to be sure, but it avoided privacy concerns some have with technology that uses GPS and the like to track how far you’ve driven.

 Low Cost Alternatives

-So if you don’t live in Texas, what are your options?
+If you don’t live in one of those seven states, what are your options?
 Many insurance carriers offer low mileage discounts.
 The problem is that these discounts typically don’t save you a lot of money.
 Of course, take advantage of them if you qualify, but we are looking for some more substantial savings.
-And there are two options to consider.
+And there are three options to consider.

 If you drive fewer than 15,000 miles per year, have OnStar, have auto insurance from GMAC Insurance, Liberty Mutual, or High Point Auto Insurance, and don’t live in one of the excluded states, you may qualify for a low mileage discount of up to 50% or more.
 So why all the restrictions?
 Why only three insurance carriers?
 And why do some states prohibit these discounts?
 All very good questions without very good answers.